dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>The last time doesn't exist.
-It's only this time.
-And everything is going to be different this time.
-There's only now.</q>
+<q>Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome.</q>
 <hr/>
-<p>Last updated at 2022-01-23 00:30:32 UTC</p>
+<p>Last updated at 2022-01-24 00:30:24 UTC</p>